legendreddragon/legendreddragon.github.io/lord/masters/gandalf.md

 | 1,800 | 800 | 4,000,000 | Huge Fireballs |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Gandalf is Able's Sword (400K) / Able's Armour (400K).

+Jennie HOTT or a fairy is often used on Gandalf due to the difficulty in beating him.
 ## Encountering Gandalf

 This is the dialogue you see when you first go to the training center at level 10: